NeutrinoCodes/Neutrino/Installation/Windows/installation_windows.md

 \
 and save it.

-Then, in Visual Studio open a folder from the file menu and select NeutrinoCodes.
+Then in Visual Studio, open a folder from the file menu and select NeutrinoCodes.
 Visual Studio will invoke Cmake.
 After it finished configuring the project, go to the Build menu and push the **Build** button.
 Once the Neutrino library has been built, it has to be installed: to do so, go to the Build menu and push the **Install** button.

 Alternatively, the same file can edited in Visual Studio by right-clicking the CMakeLists.txt file in the Solution Explorer - Folder View and then selecting the **CMake Settings for 'project_name'** button.
 This will open the CMake Settings editor.
 The string to be edited, containing all user's paths, is the one in the **CMake command arguments** text field.

+## Post installation notes

+Notice all paths **must** be specificed with *double backslashes*, in order to correctly manage the possibility of space characters in the them.
+Also notice that `your_path_to_OpenCL` might be something like this (it depends on your GPU's graphics drivers):\
+`C:\\Program Files\\NVIDIA GPU Computing Toolkit\\CUDA\\v10.1`\
+\
+At this point, Neutrino is configured for your system and the NeutrinoCodes directory should appear like this:
+- glad
+- glfw
+- gmsh
+- imgui
+- implot
+- libnu
+- neutrino

+We all like tidy code!
+For this, we provide an **Uncrustify** (sources: https://github.com/uncrustify/uncrustify) configuration file specific for Neutrino.
+In order to use it, please first install Uncrustify according to your operating system (e.g. use Homebrew under Mac), then install the VScode's *Uncrustify extension* (https://marketplace.visualstudio.com/items?itemName=LaurentTreguier.uncrustify).\
+\
+Add the following lines to either the *global* or *project* **settings.json** file:
+`"uncrustify.executablePath.windows": "your_path_to_uncrustify",`\
+`"editor.defaultFormatter": "LaurentTreguier.uncrustify",`\
+`"editor.formatOnSave": true`\
+\
+To edit the *global* settings, on VScode go to the left bar: push the **Extensions** button and select the Uncrustify extension.
+Then go to **Manage --> Extension Settings** (gear-like icon) and edit the `settings.json` file by clicking one of the links in that section.
+This will set the Uncrustify code formatter globally in all your VScode projects (but still with per-project custom uncrustify configuration files).\
+\
+To edit the *project* settings, open `settings.json` file in the `.vscode` you created for Neutrino (the hidden directory inside the `Neutrino` directory) and put the same lines in it.
+This will set Uncrustify as code formatter (together with the configuration file we provide) only for the Neutrino project.

-Congratulations, you have installed Neutrino on Windows within the Visual Studio toolchain!
+Congratulations, you have installed Neutrino on Windows!